finite-element/finite-element-course/doc/source/index.rst

             - Up to and including :numref:`Theorem {number}<thm-cea>`.
             - Up to the end of :numref:`secdirichlet`.
         *   - 10
             - Up to the end of :numref:`convergence`.
+For MSc, 4th year MSci and MRes students - read the mastery material.
             - Time for the mastery exercise, (catch up time for year 3).

    .. image:: _static/brenner_scott.png